 Ref Decision-making body Membership 1.1 Council 31 Councillors.
 1.2 The Executive Up to 10 Councillors including the Leader of the Council.
 1.3 The Overview and Scrutiny Committee 13 Councillors.
 No member of the Executive can be a member of the Committee.
-1.4 Audit and Governance Committee 7 Councillors.
+1.4 Audit and Governance Committee 8 Councillors and 1 independent person.
 The Chairman cannot be the chairman or vice-chairman of another committee or a member of the Executive.
+The Independent Person (who shall not be a Councillor) is appointed to provide experience and expertise in audit, accountancy, finance and risk management to advise the Committee in these areas and shall have no voting rights.
+The quorum for the Committee will be 3 and the Independent Person will not count for the purposes of calculating whether a meeting of the Committee is quorate.
 1.4.1 Audit and Governance (Hearings) Sub-Committee 3 Councillors from the membership of the Audit and Governance Committee.
 No Councillor who has been consulted about the Monitoring Officer's assessment of a complaint as part of the Assessment Panel may be a member of the Sub-Committee hearing the outcome of the investigation into the same complaint.
 1.5 Council Tax Setting Committee 4 Councillors.
 1.6 Development Management Committee 12 Councillors.
 The Chairman and Vice-Chairman cannot be members of the Executive.
 Neither the Leader of the Council nor the member of the Executive with responsibility for planning can be members of the Committee.
 A new member appointed to Development Management Committee must not take part in or vote on any decision made by Development Management Committee until they have attended at least one training session on planning related topics